Skip to Content

 Which are the best gay events in Thailand?

-During the Songkran festival, (the Buddhist new year in mid-April), we have the gCircuit Festival, which includes a mix of pool parties, bear parties, and more.
+During the Songkran festival, (the Buddhist New Year in mid-April), we have the gCircuit Festival, which includes a mix of pool parties, bear parties, and more.
 This is one of the biggest gay parties in Asia.
 It's huge – thousands of gays come here from all around the world to party.
 The same company that runs gCircuit also organises the big Circuit parties in Pattaya in June as well as the White Party events in Bangkok between Christmas and New Year's.

 Another gay event in Thailand I love is “Trasher Bangkok“.
 These are super fun dress-up costume parties.
 It tends to be more of a mixed crowd, though recently it has become popular with younger gay guys.

 In terms of official annual Pride events, Bangkok is sadly lacking.
-There are however unofficial private “Pride” events organised by the Bangkok Rainbow Organisation, such as the Pride Cruise in December and Pattaya International Pride in February.
+There are however unofficial private “Pride” events organized by the Bangkok Rainbow Organisation, such as the Pride Cruise in December and Pattaya International Pride in February.
 Otherwise, the main Pride events to look out for in Thailand are Phuket Pride in April and Chiang Mai Pride in February.

 Circuit one of the best gay events in Thailand

-Circuit boy Saroj advertising one of Thailand's biggest gay events!
+Circuit boy Saroj advertising one of Thailand's biggest gay events

 What was it like entering the Mr Gay Thailand competition?